Eddiechiu/tf_learning/README.md

-## Some practise of tensorflow programs
+## basic practise of tensorflow and scrapy

 ### basic github code for myself